 What Can I Expect From Eyelid Surgery?

 Before you set a date for your blepharoplasty, you’ll need to schedule an appointment with an experienced cosmetic surgeon with experience in eye procedures, such as Dr. Swerdloff at Bay Dermatology.
 He will perform a medical evaluation and discuss your cosmetic goals.
-The doctor will let you know whether you’re a good candidate for blepharoplasty.
+The doctor will let you know whether you’re a good candidate for blepharoplasty and advise you of potential risks.
 You’ll also likely have a physical and vision exam, and photos of your eyelids will be taken to help plan the procedure.

 Before blepharoplasty, you’ll be required to stop taking certain medications and stop smoking.
 Your doctor will inform you of all precautions that must be taken prior to surgery to minimize bleeding and ensure the best possible success for the procedure.